 Arranging your housing in the Netherlands can be tricky.
 Especially in bigger cities like Amsterdam, Utrecht or Rotterdam, where vacant apartments are usually scarce.
 However, finding an apartment in the Netherlands is possible if you know where to start looking.
-We assembled all housing options for:

 We created an overview of all common housing websites in the Netherlands: